 Full-time SWOSU employees are permitted to hold accounts on the SWOSU web in order to maintain professional websites.
 Web accounts may only be used to store files that are part of a user’s website or that serve as a curriculum supplement for student download.
 The web server is not to be used for personal media storage or for backing up files.
 Professional websites may not be used to host or link to webpages that are intended to generate income from personal business.
 SWOSU is not responsible for creating or maintaining professional webpages, but the university reserves the right to remove any page or link in violation of applicable laws or policies.
-For assistance in creating a professional website, contact Web Services.
+For assistance in creating a professional website, contact Web & Creative Services.

 The following standards pertain to all SWOSU-hosted professional webpages.